 - Vulnerability assessments

-Third-party penetration testing provides unbiased security feedback and ensures that software is safe before it’s released to customers.
+Third-party penetration testing provides unbiased security feedback, ensuring the rigor and safety of contact center security solutions before any software is released to customers.

 5. “We automate security support.”

-Automating security scanning and threat elimination processes protects data from evolving security threats.
-Even better, automated processes improve via machine learning and artificial intelligence.
-Systems learn the difference between actual security threats and false positives.
-Then they only act on situations and vulnerabilities that pose a risk to the business.
+Automating security scanning and threat elimination processes protects data from evolving threats to your contact center security.
+Even better, automated processes improve via machine learning and artificial intelligence (AI): systems learn the difference between actual security threats and false positives and only act on situations and vulnerabilities that pose a risk.

 6. “Our patching processes are a feature.”

-As technology evolves, security flaws are bound to emerge.
-Ask potential contact center vendors how they address security flaws.
-Determine how they manage evolving threats.
+As technology evolves, it is inevitable that security flaws emerge that test your contact center infrastructure.
+Ask potential vendors how they address security flaws and determine how they manage evolving threats.
 Do they avoid patching servers altogether?
-Innovative vendors will create and deploy new machine images with the latest fixes and patches.
-Deploying new machine images avoids unnecessary downtime.
-Plus, it’s more reliable and repeatable than patching existing servers.
-It enhances reliability and ensures the security of your data.
+Innovative vendors have a range of contact center security solutions including deploying new machine images with the latest fixes and patches.
+This avoids unnecessary downtime and is more reliable and repeatable than patching existing servers, further ensuring the security of your data.

 7. “We have a reliable disaster recovery plan.”

-Disasters come in many forms.
-Whether it’s human error, a downed power line or a catastrophic weather event, you need to prepare.
-Having a plan in place to keep services up and running is imperative to your ability to serve your customers.
-Any vendor you do business with should be confident in its ability to load-balance data and processes across data centers.
+Human error, a downed power line or a catastrophic weather event?
+You need to be prepared for any disaster that could potentially threaten your contact center.
+Having a plan to keep services up and running is imperative and directly correlated to how well you can serve your customers.
+Any vendor you partner with should be confidently able to load-balance data and processes across data centers.

 Your customers and brand deserve the best

-The right vendor will have the security practices, tools and capabilities your unique business needs.
-Ask for relevant use cases and customer stories that support its security claims.
+As you fortify your contact center operations, the right vendor will have the security practices, tools and capabilities to meet your unique business needs.
+And don’t forget to ask for relevant use cases and testimonials that support their security claims.
 When it comes to the security of your customer data and business, no amount of caution is too much.